JiyaoWei/MetaNIR/README.md

 # MetaNIR
-We will make the coda of this work open source in the near future.
+We will make the code of this work open source in the near future.